danielpalmares/podcastr/README.md

 ---

 <p align="center">
-  Podcastr is an app made in the nlw week, here you're supposed to find out lots of topics related to programming. 🤖
+  Podcastr is an app made in the nlw week, here you're supposed to find out lots of topics related to programming 🤖
 </p>

 ---